denten-books/plain-text/1-chapter.md

 ## 1.5 Content and Control (Material Context)

+The God of the Hebrew Bible etched his commandments into stone (Exodus 34:1).
+Moses broke the first set of tablets, but the word remained, for a time, immutable.
+The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001;
+@bryant_fluid_2002].

+exchange---means to recover the physical roots of computation.
+When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.

+The long history of the word proceeds in stages, from the immutable sign to the universal implement, capable of reproducing all symbolic representation dynamically.
+The universal Turing machine culminates the development of the symbol.
+Through it, the symbol gains its ideal form, capable of representing everything that can be represented.
+All further symbolic engines constitute lesser versions of the universal archetype.[^ln1-brain] Yet the archetype machine itself is also limited to an ideal.
+It can only exist as a thought experiment.
+All real-world Turing machines must contain non-representational elements, dispelling the illusion of immateriality.

+Although much of contemporary popular discourse on computation speaks the language of disruption, the history of computational symbolism, of the sort I am suggesting here, must be seen as an evolutionary trajectory.

+If a symbol, something used to represent something else, elicits a type of an illusion, the universal symbolic machine enacts the ultimate illusion.
+It creates a phantasmal image of symbolism itself.
+The history of computing is thus a history of symbolism in the broadest possible meaning of the word, which includes lyric poetry and symbolic logic.
+In this chapter I would like to convince the reader to view text, in all its computationally-mediated forms---files, "print outs, "web pages," electronic books---as a device.
 All Turing machines, however imperfect, occupy that ambiguous space between theory and practice.
 The personal computer, the hand-held "mobile" telephone, and the electronic book "reader" share in the legacy of Turing's computation.